 Classification of other instruments may not be as straightforward.
-An analysis of the terms of each instrument (in light of detailed classification-related requirements) is necessary, particularly since some financial instruments have both liability and equity features.
+An analysis of the terms of each instrument (in light of detailed classification-related requirements) is necessary, particularly since some financial instruments have both liability and equity features (known as compound financial instruments under Ind AS).